CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 | Windows          | CI-tested with Strawberry Perl 5.40 and 5.42            |

 :::
-Choose the setup that matches how you will run the converter.
-Most command-line users can install locally.
-Docker is the simplest option for the **Workbench** (available from Convert-Pheno 0.35), for Windows users, and for reproducible API or CLI environments.
+Most command-line users can install from CPAN.
+Docker is the simplest option for the **Workbench** (available from Convert-Pheno 0.35), and is also useful on Windows or when the same runtime environment must be reproduced elsewhere.

 <div className="convertInstallGrid">
   <Link className="convertInstallCard" to="/download-and-installation/non-containerized">